markdaniel1982/ttlf_pp1/README.md

 ### Merchandise

-Here I have included an embedded version of the merchandise store where the reader can browse and purchase branded clothing items
+Here I have included another grid view, similar to the "Latest Releases" on the homepage, where several different items are shown with pictures and a brief description of the item.
+All pictures are links which take you to the merchandise store where branded clothing items can be purchased

-All pages are responsive when viewed on smaller devices, where the content resized to fit the screen and improve viewability.

 _____